Carolingian Empire: Officials

-There are 3 main offices which enforced Carolingian authority in the localities:
+There are three main offices that enforced Carolingian authority in the localities:

 The Comes (count).
 Appointed by Charles to administer a county.
-The Carolingian Empire (except Bavaria) was divided up into between 110 and 600 counties, each divided into centenae which were under the control of a vicar.
+The Carolingian Empire (except Bavaria) was divided into between 110 and 600 counties, each divided into centenae, which were under the control of a vicar.
 At first, they were royal agents sent out by Charles but after c.
 802 they were important local magnates.
-They were responsible for justice, enforcing capitularies, levying soldiers, receiving tolls and dues and maintaining roads and bridges.
-They could technically be dismissed by the king but many offices became hereditary.
-They were also sometimes corrupt although many were exemplary e.g. Count Eric of Friuli.
+They were responsible for justice, enforcing capitularies, levying soldiers, receiving tolls and dues, and maintaining roads and bridges.
+They could technically be dismissed by the king, but many offices became hereditary.
+They were sometimes corrupt, although many were exemplary e.g. Count Eric of Friuli.
 Provincial governors eventually evolved who supervised several counts.

 The Missi Dominici (dominical emissaries).
-Originally appointed ad hoc, a reform in 802 led to the office of missus dominicus becoming a permanent one.
+Originally appointed ad hoc, a reform in 802 led to the office becoming a permanent one.
 The Missi Dominici were sent out in pairs.
 One was an ecclesiastic and one secular.
 Their status as high officials was thought to safeguard them from the temptation of taking bribes.
 They made four journeys a year in their local missaticum, each lasting a month, and were responsible for making the royal will and capitularies known, judging cases and occasionally raising armies.

 The Vassi Dominici.
 These were the king’s vassals and were usually the sons of powerful men, holding ‘benefices’ and forming a contingent in the royal army.
 They also went on ad hoc missions.

 Legal system

-Around 780 Charlemagne reformed the local system of administering justice and created the scabini, professional experts on the law.
-Every count had the help of seven of these scabini, who were supposed to know every national law so that all men could be judged according to it.

-Judges were also banned from taking bribes and were supposed to use sworn inquests to establish facts.
+Around 780, Charlemagne reformed the local system of administering justice and created the scabini, professional experts on the law.
+Every count had the help of seven scabini, who were supposed to know every national law so that all men could be judged according to it.
+Judges were banned from taking bribes and were supposed to use sworn inquests to establish facts.
 In 802, all law was written down and amended (the Salic law was also amended in both 798 and 802, although even Einhard admits in section 29 that this was imperfect).
 Judges were supposed to have a copy of both the Salic law code and the Ripuarian law code.
+Most people in the Carolingian Empire lived under a legal code that directly copied from Roman law.

 Coinage

 Coinage had a strong association with the Roman Empire, and Charlemagne took up its regulation with his other imperial duties.
 The Carolingians exercised controls over the silver coinage of the realm, controlling its composition and value.
 The name of the emperor, not of the minter, appeared on the coins.
-Charlemagne worked to suppress mints in northern Germany on the Baltic sea.
+Charlemagne worked to suppress mints in northern Germany.